 - 38.3 Refuelling on the starting grid may only be carried out prior to the five minute signal and by using one unpressurised container with a maximum capacity of 12 litres.
-Any such container may not be refilled during the starting procedure and must be fitted with one or more dry break couplings connecting it to the car. - 38.4 The approach of the start will be announced by light signals shown ten minutes, five minutes, three minutes, one minute and fifteen seconds before the start of the formation lap, each of which will be accompanied by an audible warning. - When the ten minute signal is shown, everybody except drivers, officials and team technical staff must leave the grid. - 38.5 When the three minute signal is shown all cars must have their wheels fitted, after this signal wheels may only be removed in the pit lane, or on the grid during a race suspension. - A penalty under Article 15.3(b) will be imposed on any driver whose car did not have all its wheels fully fitted at the three minute signal. - 38.6 When the one minute signal is shown, engines should be started and all team personnel must leave the grid by the time the 15 second signal is given, taking all equipment with them.
+Any such container may not be refilled during the starting procedure and must be fitted with one or more dry break couplings connecting it to the car. - The approach of the start will be announced by light signals shown ten minutes, five minutes, three minutes, one minute and fifteen seconds before the start of the formation lap, each of which will be accompanied by an audible warning. - When the ten minute signal is shown, everybody except drivers, officials and team technical staff must leave the grid. - 38.5 When the three minute signal is shown all cars must have their wheels fitted, after this signal wheels may only be removed in the pit lane, or on the grid during a race suspension. - A penalty under Article 15.3 d) will be imposed on any driver whose car did not have all its wheels fully fitted at the three minute signal. - 38.6 When the one minute signal is shown, engines should be started and all team personnel must leave the grid by the time the 15 second signal is given, taking all equipment with them.
+If any team personnel or team equipment remain on the grid after the 15 second signal has been shown, the driver of the car concerned must start the race from the pit lane as specified in Article 38.2.
+A penalty under Article 15.3 d) will be imposed on any driver who fails to start the race from the pit lane.
 If any driver needs assistance after the 15 second signal he must raise his arm and, when the remainder of the cars able to do so have left the grid, marshals will be instructed to push the car into the pit lane.
 In this case, marshals with yellow flags will stand beside any car (or cars) concerned to warn drivers behind. - 38.7 When the green lights are illuminated, the cars will begin the formation lap with the pole position driver leading. - When leaving the grid, all drivers must respect the pit lane speed limit until they pass pole position. - Marshals will be instructed to push any car (or cars) which remain on the grid into the pit lane by the fastest route immediately after the cars able to do so have left the grid, the mechanics may then work on the car again.
 If successful the car may then start from the pit lane. - Any driver being pushed from the grid may not attempt to start the car and must follow the instructions of the marshals. - 38.8 During the formation lap practice starts are forbidden and the formation must be kept as tight as possible. - 38.9 Overtaking during the formation lap is only permitted if a car is delayed and cars behind cannot avoid passing it without unduly delaying the remainder of the field.
 In this case, drivers may only overtake to re-establish the original starting order.
-Any driver delayed in this way, and who is unable to re-establish the original starting order before he reaches the first safety car line, must enter the pit lane and start from the end of the pit lane as specified in Article 38.2. - 38.10 When the cars come back to the grid at the end of the formation lap, they will stop on their respective grid positions, keeping their engines running. - There will be a standing start, the signal being given by means of lights activated by the starter appointed by the clerk of the course. - Once all the cars have come to a halt the five second light will appear followed by the four, three, two and one second lights.
-At any time after the one second light appears, the race will be started by extinguishing all red lights. - 38.11 During the start of a race the pit wall must be kept free of all persons with the exception of two people from each team and properly authorised officials and fire marshals all of whom shall have been issued with and shall be wearing the appropriate pass. - 38.12 If, after returning to the starting grid at the end of the formation lap a problem arises, the following procedures shall apply: - a) If a car develops a problem that could endanger the start the driver must immediately raise his hands above his head and the marshal responsible for that row must immediately wave a yellow flag.
+Any driver delayed in this way, and who is unable to re-establish the original starting order before he reaches the first safety car line, must enter the pit lane and start from the end of the pit lane as specified in Article 38.2.